 Are you looking for fun things to do in Austin, Texas?
 There are many things you can do while in the city.
 Check out all the Austin attractions you should not miss.

 You will never run out of fun things to do in Austin, Texas.

-The place is filled with live music, great barbecue, and green spaces.
+The place has live music, great barbecue, and green spaces.
 No wonder it is among the best places to visit in the USA.

-In fact, Austin Texas is packed with diverse activities that having just one nickname to market the whole city is just impossible.
+In fact, Austin, Texas is packed with diverse activities, that having just one nickname to market the whole city is impossible.

 The City of the Violet Crown, Bat City, The Live Music Capital of the World, Keep Austin Weird…

 The list can go on – and you still won’t be able to totally encapsulate the vibrant environment of the city in words.

 Whichever name you use to describe this tourist destination, the only way to have a grasp of what the city has to offer is to indulge yourself in all the fun things to do in Austin, Texas.

 Recommended by Kate from Lone Star Travel Guide